 3) Select your organization and be sure that the “New organization?” box is UNCHECKED.
 Select the name of the correct “contact person” from the drop-down menu.

-IF YOUR SITE SUPERVISOR IS NOT LISTED IN THE DROP-DOWN MENU, email the office of Community-Based Learning and Research with the name, email, and phone number of your site supervisor before you select a site supervisor from the drop-down menu and continue the self-placement form.
+IF YOUR SITE SUPERVISOR IS NOT LISTED IN THE DROP-DOWN MENU, email Community-Engaged Learning and Research with the name, email, and phone number of your site supervisor before you select a site supervisor from the drop-down menu and continue the self-placement form.

 4) You must create a NEW organization profile for your service site.
 Make sure to CHECK the “New organization?” box.